Ctrlg is a tool to quickly switch contexts to another directory, using a fuzzy finder.

 Once the CLI is installed, you will need to set up the key binding depending on your shell.

-Alternatively, you can disable the default keybind by setting $CTRLG_NOBIND
+Alternatively, you can disable the default keybind by setting $CTRLG_NOBIND to true

-before running the init script, then set up your own keybind to call _ctrlg_search_and_go
+before running the init script, then set up your own keybind to call _ctrlg_search_and_go.

 fish